- Chart

 Ideal Investor Profile

-The ideal investor for the ProShares Nanotechnology ETF is one with a high-risk tolerance, a long-term investment horizon, and a conviction in the future growth potential of nanotechnology.
-Investors should have a good understanding of emerging technologies and be comfortable with the volatility associated with such specialized investments.
+The ideal investor for NNOC is one with a high-risk tolerance, a long-term investment horizon, and a belief in the future potential of nanotechnology.
+Investors should be comfortable with sector-specific risk and potential volatility.

 Market Risk